ONLINE FORMS

 Primary Eyecare Associates

-Optometrists located in Troy, MI
+Optometrists located in Sterling Heights, MI

 Over three million people in the United States live with glaucoma, a condition that affects vision and can result in blindness without treatment.
 At Primary Eyecare Associates in Troy, Michigan, the experienced optometrists diagnose glaucoma with comprehensive eye exams and can prevent further loss of your vision with an individualized care plan.
 For more information about glaucoma and available treatments, call Primary Eyecare Associates, or book an appointment online today.